A Career for You in Bioscience Technologies

 National certification in a specialty area of laboratory practice is not only proof of knowledge and competence in a field; it demonstrates value-added expertise that employers seek today.
 Faculty members, all of whom are certified in their respective disciplines, strongly support the importance of acquiring and maintaining certification and expect that students will complete their certification exams as soon as they successfully complete their programs.
 To learn more about national certification in your profession, visit the American Society of Clinical Pathology Board of Certification.

-Thomas Jefferson University is fully accredited by the Middle States Association of Colleges and Schools.
+Thomas Jefferson University is fully accredited by the Middle States Association of Colleges and Colleges.
 In addition, the Medical Technology program is fully accredited by the National Accreditation Agency for Clinical Laboratory Sciences (NAACLS).
 The Cytotechnology/Cell Sciences program is fully accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in collaboration with the American Society of Cytopathology.
 Graduate Certificate Programs are conducted under the auspices of the programs in Medical Technology and Biotechnology.